JFagin/GRF_ML/README.md

 ## Background

 [Strongly lensed galaxies](https://en.wikipedia.org/wiki/Strong_gravitational_lensing) occur when a galaxy lens is along the line of sight between a source galaxy and the observer, sometimes creating so-called [Einstein rings](https://en.wikipedia.org/wiki/Einstein_ring).
 By analysing the shape of these strongly lensed galaxies, we can learn about the mass and distribution of matter in the lensing galaxy, including dark matter.
-The predominant $\Lambda$CDM
+The predominant $\Lambda$ CDM